Happier Than Ever (song): Release

 Eilish teased an upcoming release in April 2021, posting "things are comingggg" on her Instagram account.
-One week later, on April 26, she released a 15-second long snippet of "Happier Than Ever" on her Instagram account, featuring visuals of her sitting in a chair with her back to the camera.
+On April 26, she released a 15-second long snippet of "Happier Than Ever" on her Instagram account, featuring visuals of her sitting in a chair with her back to the camera.
 DIY described the clip as "stripped-back", speculating that it is "welcoming Billie's brand new era".
 The song was released alongside the album on July 30, 2021, as its sixth single.
-An edit comprising only its second part was released for digital download and streaming on September 4, 2021, and a different radio edit was solicited to contemporary hit radio in Italy six days later.
+An edit comprising only its second part was released for digital download and streaming on September 4, 2021, and a different radio edit which adds the chorus at the beginning of the song and the build up into the second half solicited to contemporary hit radio in Italy six days later.